Last Updated on

 Another distinctive feature of the temples is the use of curvatures.
 Many archaeologists believe that these curvatures were added on purpose, to follow the circular plan of many dwellings during the prehistoric times.
 Meanwhile, others also suggest that these could be underground burial chambers.

-The basic plan for the six Megalithic Temples feature a variety of hemispheric chambers, also known as apses.
+The basic plan for the six Megalithic Temples features a variety of hemispheric chambers, also known as apses.
 These chambers typically branch off from a narrow path.
 There are also theories that the temples and their design reflect that of a deity’s body parts—head, arms, and legs.
 This speculation was arrived at since one of the statues in the temple showcases the body of a “fat woman,” which symbolizes fertility.

 How to Visit the Main Megalithic Temples